 PowerToys Awake utility

-PowerToys Awake is a utility tool for Windows designed to keep a computer awake without having to manage its power & sleep settings.
-This behavior can be helpful when running time-consuming tasks, ensuring that the computer does not go to sleep or turn off its screens.
+PowerToys Awake is a tool for Windows designed to keep a computer awake without having to manage its power & sleep settings.
+This can be helpful when running time-consuming tasks, ensuring that the computer does not go to sleep or turn off its screens.

 PowerToys Awake does not modify any of the Windows power plan settings, and does not depend on a custom power plan configuration.
 Instead, it spawns background threads that tell Windows that they require a specific state of the machine.